YoushanLiu/ANCC/README.md

     cutdata2_p.py     -> parallel processing of cutdata2.py

-3. Cross-correlation and frequency-time analysis (Ambient Noise Cross-Correlation)
+3. Auto- or cross-correlation and frequency-time analysis (Ambient Noise Auto- or Cross-Correlation)

     It includes the AFTAN to extract the dispersion curve.